alward1994/how_r_u/README.md

 ***

 ### The disadvantage of the game is that there is no huge data in order to get more accurate results and need to develop UN/IN
+#### It's better if they are alot of photes for one face in differnt feeling.
 ---
 #### examples